-Service providers for persons with alcohol or other drug addictions, and the public housing authority did not request CDBG funds in order to provide services; even so, persons who may fall into these categories are not specifically prohibited from receiving CDBG-funded housing or social services.
+Service providers for persons with alcohol or other drug addictions, persons with HIV/AIDS and their families as well as the public housing authority did not request CDBG funds in order to provide services; even so, persons who may fall into these categories are not specifically prohibited from receiving CDBG-funded housing or social services.

-Nonetheless, during FY 2020-2021, the City will undertake the following actions in order to address housing and supportive services for non-homeless persons with special needs:
+Nonetheless, during FY 2021-2022, the City will undertake the following actions in order to address housing and supportive services for non-homeless persons with special needs:

 - Through the AHSTI Rehabilitation Program, funds will be used for the rehabilitation or reconstruction of 1 housing units focused on the elderly or persons with special needs - Amigos Del Valle, Inc. will provide home delivered meals to 19 homebound (frail) elderly individuals and their spouses - C.A.M.P.
 University will provide services to 19 adults with special needs who have aged out of the school setting.
 Services include instruction on tasks of daily living, recreation and arts and crafts are provided - Easter Seals of the RGV will provide outpatient physical therapy, occupational therapy and speech/language pathology to 10 persons - LRGVDC Area Agency on Aging will provide prescription assistance, medical supplies for 32 elderly individuals - Women Together Foundation, Inc. will assist approximately 400 women and children fleeing domestic violence - Silver Ribbon Community Service provides a variety of services to adults who are clients of the State of Texas Adult Protective Services.
-Twenty-five persons (mostly elderly or persons with mental or physical disabilities) are proposed to benefit. - Valley AIDS Council will provide housing assistance for 2 persons with HIV/AIDS.
+Twenty-five persons (mostly elderly or persons with mental or physical disabilities) are proposed to benefit.